-Within the European System of Accounts 2010: ESA 2010, the definition of economic territory also includes:

-territorial enclaves in the rest of the world (embassies, military bases, scientific stations, information or immigration offices and aid agencies used by the British government with the formal political agreement of the governments in which these units are located)

-But it excludes:

-any extra- territorial enclaves (that is, parts of the UK geographic territory like embassies and US military bases used by general government agencies of other countries, by the institutions of the European Union or by international organisations under treaties or by agreement)
+Within the European System of Accounts (ESA) 2010, which the UK still follows, the definition of economic territory also includes territorial enclaves in the rest of the world.
+These include embassies, military bases, scientific stations, information or immigration offices and aid agencies used by the British Government with the formal political agreement of the governments in which these units are located.
+However, it excludes any extra territorial enclaves, that is, parts of the UK geographic territory like embassies and US military bases used by general government agencies of other countries, by the institutions of the EU, or by international organisations under treaties or by agreement.